Chapter 9 The Business Cycle

 B. Why business economic activity fluctuated follows a cycle

-eventually they must be worked down causing a recession.
-Computers have made
+and eventually they must be worked down causing a recession.
+Computers have

 2. Endogenous Shock not foreseen by economic models oil embargo